Apex-technologies/PyApex/README.md

 PyApex
 ======

-Python3 Library for controlling Apex equipments
+Python3 Library for controlling APEX Technologies products

 ***
 **Installation**<br><br>
-1. You will see a button 'Code' on the right hand corner of the page.
+1. Locate the 'Code' button on the right-hand corner of the page.
 2. Click on it to access the drop down menu.
 3. Click on the Download ZIP option.
-4. Unzip it and move it in the "Lib" directory of your Python 3.x distribution or put it in the same folder with your python project.
+4. Unzip it and move it in the "Lib" directory of your Python 3.x distribution or put it in the same folder as your python project.
 ***
 **Using**<br><br>
-1. To access to the help and see all possibilities of PyApex, import the module :<br> `import PyApex`<br>
+1. To access the help and see all possibilities of PyApex, import the module :<br> `import PyApex`<br>
 `help(PyApex)`<br>
 With PyApex, you can communicate with APEX Technologies products:<br>